SandeepiO/HappyDelivery/Readme.md

 - Fabric
 - Crashlytics

+# Assumptions
+-    The app is designed for iPhones only .
+-   App  supports multi languages , but right now only english language text is displaying.
+-    Mobile platform supported: iOS (10.x, 11.x, 12.x)
+-   Device support - iPhone 5s, iPhone 6 Series, iPhone SE, iPhone 7 Series, iPhone 8 Series, iPhone X Series.
+-    iPhone app support would be limited to portrait mode.
+-   Data caching is available, but complete data syncing is not supported right now (for ex deletion of items) , however duplicate items are being checked on the basis of "id".

+# Features
+- Crash Reporting
+- Map Annotation
+- Lisitng Animation

 # SwiftLint
 - Integration of SwiftLint into an Xcode scheme to keep a codebase consistent and maintainable .
 - Install the swiftLint via cocoaPod and need to add a new "Run Script Phase" with: